All Saints Episcopal Parish

 •Conventional Christians and questioning skeptics,

-•Those who hope for a better world and those who have lost hope,
+•Those who hope for a better world and those who struggle to hold onto hope,

-•Those of all races and cultures, of all classes and abilities.
+•Diversity of race and ethnicity, all classes and abilities.

 All Saints has always been a place at the forefront of progressive thinking about Christianity, social justice, and radical hospitality.
 The Parish has joined together in “being the Church of Jesus,” called to practice the gifts of freedom, justice, peace, charity, hope, and the love of God that is the life and teachings of Jesus through worship and action.

-Our congregation welcomes others who are seeking to follow the path to God found in the life and teaching of the historical Jesus.
+Our congregation welcomes others who are seeking to follow the path to God found in the life and teaching of Jesus Christ.